 GATES' reputation for brutality was so notorious that, according to a former US law enforcement official, the US government prohibited its personnel in Mexico from assisting GATES.
 They would later change their name a third time to PAR, but their reputation for horrific human rights abuses continues to this day.

 According to reporting from Proceso, the remains of journalist Juan Espinoza Menera were exhumed on August 31 under the orders of Mexico's Attorney General (FGR), and PAR officers were arrested in connection with a complaint filed August 26 by Espinoza Menera's family.
 The officers are facing accusations of an extrajudicial execution and torture.
-Statements were taken from the other man detained, Néstor Guerra, and the forensic examiner who performed the first autopsy which had determined natural causes were behind the death.
+Statements were taken from the other man detained, Néstor Guerra, and the forensic examiner who performed the first autopsy which had determined the death was attributable to natural causes.
 The subsequent necropsy performed following the exhumation of Espinoza Menera found visible evidence of torture with injuries to Juan's face, ear and lower torso near the liver, among other parts of his body, which were apparent in photographs obtained by Proceso.

 After the "Zeta Hunters" tortured a journalist who died in their custody, Breitbart published the piece smearing the victim and the victim's family.
 The article was written by an anonymous "citizen journalist" in Coahuila using the pseudonym J.M.
 Martinez, one of Breitbart contributor's since at least 2015.
 Breitbart claims these "citizen journalists" use pseudonyms because of the mortal danger they put themselves in by reporting on organized crime.

 Nothing could be further from the truth.
 Breitbart contributors in Mexico don't use pseudonyms out of necessity.
-There are many reporters that live in much more violent parts of Mexico who report on criminal groups much more powerful and dangerous than what's left of Los Zetas and the Gulf cartel in northeastern Mexico.
+There are many reporters that live in much more violent parts of Mexico who report on criminal groups much more powerful and dangerous than what's left of Los Zetas in Coahuila.
 These reporters use their real names and live in the places they report on, not in the US like the journalists at Breitbart.

 For reasons I've already discussed, Breitbart has somehow managed to twist the actual mortal danger that journalists in Mexico face when reporting on powerful figures, like government officials, into a pretext for anonymously publishing public relations on behalf of the state.